-A revisit to Public Schools in the USA By Nithya Sivaram Control of the USA By Nithya Sivaram s new immigrants to the USA, most of us have been enthralled by the public education system here - free, high quality, and highly practical.
+A revisit to Public Schools in the USA By Nithya Sivaram

+s new immigrants to the USA, most of us have been enthralled by the public education system here - free, high quality, and highly practical.
 We buy homes in the best of the best school districts, follow the yearly rankings and ratings, study the resumes of the school district's national merit award winners and do everything that is within our capacity to ensure that our children get the best possible education.
 But, do any of us question whether public schools or any institutionalized school, the best choice for educating our children?